 You can watch the video above to know more about it.
 Things might have changed with the latest version upgrades, so you should also check out its official website.

 8. KDE Neon

-KDE Neon is for the users who want a simplified approach to the design language but still get a great user experience.
+KDE Neon is for the users who want a simplified approach to the design language, but still get the latest and greatest user experience.

 It is an interesting Linux distro which is based on Ubuntu and focuses on providing the latest KDE packages.
 You may not find it the most suitable desktop OS, but if you want the latest and greatest from KDE, there’s no other alternative to KDE Neon.

 You get a lot of customization options built-in with the KDE desktop—so feel free to try it out!